 Leverage shared resources.
 Having an on-premise communications system means you could have difficulty with hardware and software geographic redundancy.
 But when multiple businesses share resources in a cloud environment, they get access to a level of redundancy that would be too expensive to procure with an on-premises solution.

 Business continuity made easy.
 For businesses, the cloud is the ultimate protection from the effects of disasters.
 Not only are they able to get up and running quickly after a disaster, they can also have calls rerouted to remote locations and cell phones.
 In many cases, the cloud is able to provide remote access to voicemail or use cloud-based auto attendants that can continue taking calls and providing information.
 It's a hard-to-resist combination of reliability, resiliency and redundancy.

 Easy to use interface.
 With a cloud-based interface, employees can easily talk, chat, collaborate and connect anytime through a single platform.

 Feature-rich mobile integration.
 Businesses need to keep their teams connected and communicating efficiently even when they're miles, states or even countries apart.
 With cloud-based unified communications, remote workers have access to the full feature set from their mobile devices anywhere they go, just as if they were sitting at their desks.
 It opens up a whole new world of productivity and possibilities.

 Is cloud-based communication right for you?
-NewWave has everything you need to know to help your business update and grow.
-No matter the industry, NewWave can help you implement a sophisticated cloud-based system that will take your business to the next level.
-Read about other customers who've already fallen in love with NewWave »
+Newave has everything you need to know to help your business update and grow.
+No matter the industry, Newave can help you implement a sophisticated cloud-based system that will take your business to the next level.
+Read about other customers who've already fallen in love with Newave »